nicozanf/Test/README.rst

 .. code:: bash

-   z./py4web-start set_password
+   ./py4web-start set_password
-   z./py4web-start run apps
+   ./py4web-start run apps

-Using ''pip'' is the **standard installation procedure** for py4web on Windows, MacOS and Linux.
+The **standard installation procedure** for py4web on Windows, MacOS and Linux  is using pip.
 Its only prerequisite is Python 3.6+.

 .. code:: bash

    python3 -m pip install --upgrade py4web --no-cache-dir --user